smmf/smmf.github.com/index.md

 Transactional Memory to Improve Consistency and Performance of Read-Dominated Workloads*.

-I'm keen on using computer programming to solve everyday problems and I'm passionate about teaching.
+I'm keen on using computer programming to solve everyday problems and I'm also passionate about teaching.

 You can find more info about me in the following places: